 Read more about e-sim cards in my guide with everything you need to know about e-sim cards for traveling to Malaysia in 2023.

 Buy a sim card for Malaysia online

 If your phone is not e-sim compatible you do not have to wait until you arrive in Malaysia to buy a prepaid sim card.
 You can already order an international prepaid sim card on the internet and arrive in Malaysia prepared.

 Check out the following sim card deal for Malaysia via Simoptions:

 - Orange: 10 GB data for 14 days = $49.90 USD

-The above international prepaid sim cards will be shipped to your home address and are automatically activated from its first use.
+The above international prepaid sim card will be delivered as a physical sim card to your home address and is automatically activated from its first use.
 It is like plug and play, no need to update settings or anything like that.

-I hope all the above tips for buying a sim card for Malaysia were helpful for your upcoming trip.
-May you still have questions please let me know in the comments below, I am more than happy to help you out, also with other Malaysia travel related questions.
+I am sure some of the above tips for buying a sim card for tourists in Malaysia were helpful for your upcoming trip.
+If you still have questions please let me know in the comments below, I am more than happy to help you out, also with other Malaysia travel related questions.